top of page

 I Have Access Needs I Want to Share - How Do I Get Support?

-If you have access needs you’d like to uplift please let us know - you can either communicate them directly to your peer supporter or email info@yarrowcollective.org to chat about making sure you are comfortable.
+If you have access needs you’d like to uplift please let us know - you can either communicate them directly to your peer supporter or email info@yarrowcollective.org to tell us more

 What about group peer support?

 Yarrow Collective has a ton of groups you are welcome to check out!
 You can come to our peer support groups instead of doing 1:1 support or in addition to 1:1 support.
 For a full list of our groups you can visit this link.
-We have peer support groups for folks experiencing suicidality or other types of intense mental distress, substance use, chronic illness and disability, and affinity groups for Black, Indigenous, and People of Color.
+We have peer support groups for folks experiencing suicidality or other types of emotional distress, substance use, chronic illness and disability, and affinity groups for Black, Indigenous, and People of Color.

 Do peer supporters report back to police, therapists, or other people about what we talk about in peer support?